processone/tsung/docs/conf-sessions.rst

 A transaction is just a way to have customized statistics.
 Say if you want to know the response time of the login page of your website, you just have to put all the requests of this page (HTML + embedded pictures) within a transaction.
-In the example above, the transaction called ``index_request`` will gives you in the statistics/reports the mean response time to get ``index.en.html + header.gif``.
+In the example below, the transaction called ``index_request`` will gives you in the statistics/reports the mean response time to get ``index.en.html + header.gif``.
 Be warn that If you have a